Master's Secondary Teaching Certification Requirements

 NOTE: The Secondary Master of Arts with Certification program schedule varies from the UM calendar to accommodate school district calendars and program needs.

 Mid-June: Orientation for all Secondary Master of Arts with Certification program teaching interns.

-Late August: Interns meet with their assigned cooperating teachers and assist them with preparations for the school year.
+Late August: Interns meet with their assigned mentor teachers and assist them with preparations for the school year.

-September through December: Teaching interns work several days per week in their placement classrooms, attend seminar, complete a methods course in their academic major courses, complete their cognates, and begin other education coursework.
+September through December: Teaching interns work two days per week in their placement classrooms, attend seminar, complete a methods course in their academic major courses, complete their cognates, and complete other education coursework.

 - EDUC 402 (3 credits) "Reading and Writing in Content Areas"